elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/constructor-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Constructor pattern belongs to the Creational design pattern category.
+      <strong>Interview Response:</strong> The Constructor pattern belongs to the creational design pattern category.
     </div>
   </div>
 </details>

 ---

-### What ES6 object gets used in the constructor pattern?
+### What ES6 object do we use in the constructor pattern?

 <details>
   <summary>